-We have a dedicated A2HE Support team here at Open Awards who are on hand to answer any questions you may have and point you in the right direction.
-We run termly support sessions with our A2HE Providers which includes support from your QASA and https://openawards.org.uk/learners/replacement-documents/the Open Awards Customer Service team with the aim of checking in and supporting you on your Open Awards A2HE journey.
+We have a dedicated Access to HE Support team here at Open Awards who are on hand to answer any questions you may have and point you in the right direction.
+We run termly support sessions with our Access to HE providers which includes support from your QASA and the Open Awards Customer Service team with the aim of checking in and supporting you on your Open Awards Access to HE journey.
 We also run bespoke sessions at relevant times of the academic year to focus on specific areas, such as registrations and destination data in September preparing for your Final Awards Board in May.
+You will also be invited to attend curriculum development sessions with the Open Awards' Access to HE Support team.
 A full timetable of training and booking links can be found on the Open Awards website.